 Deciding to come for counselling is a positive step towards creating a happier life for yourself, and definitely not a sign of failure.
 Whatever your life experience, you have the potential to learn about yourself and change.

 As a Person-Centred therapist I believe that given the necessary conditions someone who is experiencing difficulties will find their own solutions.
 These conditions include, privacy, confidentiality, acceptance, a relationship that feels safe and trusting, time to be heard, valued and respected and the knowledge that I am working with you to help you find your solutions.

 WHAT HAPPENS AND DOESN'T HAPPEN DURING SESSIONS

 During counselling you may find a new perspective on your feelings, on your beliefs, and how you interact with others and with yourself.
 This includes how these things have been shaped over time by events and other people around you.

 We may find barely known feelings, beliefs, attitudes, and assumptions about yourself, your life, or others.
 These can start to find a greater balance with the your developing awareness, alongside a growing compassion for your situation.

 This process can be challenging, though I aim to help make it manageable.
 Commitment and patience are helpful, potentially bringing the gift of a more fulfilled life.

 Counselling isn't about giving advice.
-It's a shared process which helps you connect more deeply with yourself - the things that need attention in order for change to naturally happen tend to show themselves.
+It's a collaborative process which helps you connect more deeply with all aspects of yourself.
+The things that need attention, in order for change to naturally happen, tend to show themselves as we talk.